-- It is important to be clear about the total amount and funding tier your group is requesting from SIF in the budget section of the application.
+- It is important to be clear about the total amount in the budget section of the application.
 SIF will approve, at most, one Tier 1 and one Tier 2 per independent individual or group per academic year.

 - It is the responsibility of the primary and secondary contacts listed on your application to be reachable throughout the SIF process, including the submission of the Post-Initiative Report.
 SIF will only communicate with the listed contacts.

 After you submit your application

 - Applications are reviewed by the SIF Committee after the funding term deadline has passed.

 - Applicants are contacted by email.
-This process usually takes two weeks.
+This process usually takes three weeks.
 The Committee’s decisions are final.

 - When your initiative is finished, you must complete and submit the SIF Post-Initiative Report Form (PDF) to receive all of your allotted funds.

 Record-keeping and completing post-initiative report